H\'an D\=an Xu\'e B\`u (Mimicry) or Q\=ing Ch\=u Y\'u L\'an (Mastery)? A Cognitive Perspective on Reasoning Distillation in Large Language Models: Discussion

 \subsection{From Behavioral Mimicry to Cognitive Mastery}

-The contrast between our RL-trained teacher (Mastery) and SFT-trained students (Mimicry) parallels the distinction between \textit{behaviorist} conditioning and \textit{constructivist} learning.
-SFT assumes that reasoning can be transmitted via passive observation—watching the teacher walk.
-However, classic theories of cognitive skill acquisition argue that declarative knowledge (observing traces) does not automatically convert into procedural knowledge (reasoning skills) without active practice and compilation \citep{anderson1982acquisition, vanlehn1996cognitive}.
+The contrast between our RL-trained teacher and SFT-trained students parallels, \textit{heuristically}, the distinction between \textit{behaviorist} conditioning and \textit{constructivist} learning---with the caveat, following \citet{brady2025dual}, that such framings serve to interpret outputs rather than assert shared cognitive architecture.
+SFT assumes that reasoning can be transmitted via passive observation---watching the teacher walk.
+However, cognitive skill acquisition theories posit that declarative knowledge (traces) does not convert to procedural knowledge (reasoning) without active practice \citep{anderson1982acquisition, vanlehn1996cognitive}.
 Our data suggests that ``System 2'' reasoning \citep{kahneman2011thinking} is not a static template to be memorized, but a dynamic policy for resource allocation that requires the proceduralization of heuristics.

 True mastery (\textit{Q\=ing Ch\=u Y\'u L\'an}) likely requires the agent to engage in ``cognitive foraging''---actively exploring the search space and experiencing the error signals necessary to prune inefficient paths.
 This aligns with findings that self-directed learning facilitates structural generalization significantly better than passive reception \citep{gureckis2012self}.
 While SFT provides the necessary linguistic scaffolding, akin to Vygotsky's Zone of Proximal Development \citep{vygotsky1978mind}, transcending the teacher's capabilities requires the autonomous pressure of rewards.

-Future work in cognitive modeling must therefore move beyond ``trace cloning'' toward methods that incentivize students to rediscover the \textit{function} of reasoning, rather than merely reciting its script.
+Future cognitive modeling must therefore transcend ``trace cloning,'' utilizing methods that incentivize students to rediscover the \textit{function} of reasoning.
+Specifically, we propose training on traces only when they yield verified correct answers, enabling the model to experience its own success, or employing teacher traces as a \textit{prior} within reinforcement learning rather than as static scripts.